gama-platform/gama-platform.github.io/website/versioned_docs/version-1.9.2/Troubleshooting.md

 --add-opens=java.base/java.lang.ref=ALL-UNNAMED
 --add-opens=java.sql/java.sql=ALL-UNNAMED-Djava.awt.headless=true
 ```

-Then you will need to replace your script to run gama-headless.
+Then you will have to replace the script you use run gama-headless by another one that.

 ### For macOS